ctsaitsao/turtlesim-waypoints/inspection.md

 16. Use the ROS command `rosnode kill mover` to kill the `/mover` node.
 17. Use the ROS command `rosrun crazy_turtle mover cmd_vel:=/turtle1/cmd_vel` to start the `/mover` node.
 Be sure to remap `cmd_vel` to `/turtle1/cmd_vel`.
 18. What happened to the turtle's velocity after relaunching `mover`?
-Same
+Faster